oconnor0/BeaconRoad/Book/334-Wizard.md

         - Requires: A dagger (or other blade).
         - Cost: Act.
         - Target: Self.
-        - Effect: Select an ACTION.
+        - Effect: Select an Action.
 Lose up to 1 + ACTION HP.
 The next time you Act or React, if you use a Power with that ACTION, reduce the Stress cost by the number of HP lost (not below 1).
     - **Inhuman Resolve.**
         - You are immune to the terror that some supernatural entities inflict.
 You gain +2 **Grit**.
             - *With this ability, you do not freeze up or flee when confronted by any kind of supernatural entity or strange arcane event.*